Configuration

 To provide a second layer of protection, there is a separate Config class holding all critical

-(mostly password) config options: the SecretsConfig
+(mostly password) config options: the SecretsConfig.

 To overwrite this subset of config values (which is highly recommended!), let the